-Learn how to draw the American flag, blowing in the wind, with beautiful wavy stripes.
+Below you’ll find an easy step-by-step tutorial for how to draw the American Flag and an American Flag Coloring Page.
 Those curves have so much more dimension than a flat flag does!

 The Flag of the United States of America features thirteen equal stripes of red switching with stripes of white.
 The blue rectangle in the upper corner holds fifty white stars representing the 50 states which make up the United States of America.
 The stripes represent the 13 original colonies which gained independence from Britain.
 The flag of the United States has other names as well.
 It is also known as the Stars and Stripes, Star-Spangled Banner and most famously, the nickname Old Glory.

 That being said, I would encourage young students to not get overly concerned that they have the exact right number of stripes and stars in their drawing.
 Especially if they are drawing a smaller one.
 As long as their flag starts and ends with red stripes, and their block of white stars looks about as full as my sample, their American flag drawing is bound to look really beautiful and everyone will know exactly what it is.